MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-server-pull-request-connector.md

 ---

 # GitHub Server Pull Requests Microsoft 365 Copilot connector (preview)

 The GitHub Server Pull Requests Microsoft 365 Copilot connector allows your organization to index pull requests stored in GitHub.
 After you configure the connector and index GitHub content, users can search and retrieve information via Microsoft Search and Microsoft 365 Copilot.
-This article is intended for Microsoft 365 administrators or anyone who configures, runs, or monitors GitHub Server Pull Requests Copilot connector.
+This article is intended for Microsoft 365 administrators or anyone who configures, runs, or monitors the GitHub Server Pull Requests Copilot connector.

 ## Capabilities
 - Index GitHub pull requests from all public repositories and the internal repositories within organizations where the corresponding GitHub App is installed.